zjzshyq/Pixiv_Top_data_scraper/README.md

 ![flow](data/paragram.png)

 ## Scrapy
-The codes are in the file of scrapy/users/users/spiders.
+The scripts are in the file of scrapy/users/users/spiders.
 Using command line to run the script.
 1. Type command line: 'scrapy crawl main -O links.csv' to get the links
 2. Type command line: 'scrapy crawl pageParser -O links.csv' to get the data

 ## Selenium
-The codes are in the file of selenium.
-And run the script of ai_top.py
+The script is in the file of selenium.
+Running ai_top.py can get the data we need.